Alaska Court Records

 - Endanger the life or physical safety of an individual.

-- Constitute an unwarranted invasion of a suspect, defendant, victim, or witness personal privacy.
+- Constitutes an unwarranted invasion of a suspect, defendant, victim, or witness's privacy.

 Types of Warrants in Alaska